For older people

 Elder abuse is not:

-- NOT Professional misconduct – by paid employees such as carers/nurses
+- Professional misconduct – by paid employees such as carers/nurses

-- NOT Unequal consumer transactions or scams that target older people
+- Unequal consumer transactions or scams that target older people

-- NOT Criminal acts perpetrated by a stranger on an older person
+- Criminal acts perpetrated by a stranger on an older person

-- NOT Self neglect which is not regarded as elder abuse in Australia
+- Self neglect which is not regarded as elder abuse in Australia

 Incidents of violence and abuse on older people are sometimes dismissed as being the result of ‘caregiver stress’.